drewcauchi77/ideatracker/README.md

 6. To check mostly AlpineJS and Livewire for JS hooks and logic overall
 7. To check package called Laravel FakeId that obfuscates the Laravel Model ID
 8. To check that listeners can also come from the frontend and can be listened to in Livewire for calls when needed and elevate skeleton loaders here
+9. To check Laravel Echo for Websocket connections